TeleAI-mcp/fast-recipe-manager-jo36/README.md

-# fast-recipe-manager-jo36
+# Fast Recipe Manager Jo36

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.